by Lila Morgan,

 A cemetery has a social atmosphere which only those who grieve experience.
 We met others who had lost loved ones, and we shared our losses with each other.
 It helped our grief as the days came and went.

-Dorothy’s handicap made her unable to help care for a household, although she was fifteen.
+Although she was fifteen, Dorothy’s handicap made her unable to help care for a household,.
 Because of this, Daddy hired a live-in housekeeper.
 He converted a long porch on the back of our house to another bedroom, and hired a cook, housekeeper, and sitter all rolled into one–for the handsome sum of three dollars a week.

 During the course of three years, we had thirty-some women care for us.
 We would no more get acquainted with one than she would quit, or dad would fire her.
 One woman lasted two days.
 On her second day on the job, she spanked little Mary Ann for not coming in the house when she called.
 When Daddy came home and saw tears in his darling’s eyes, he immediately asked the housekeeper to pack her things.
 He took her home pronto, and we girls thought, Good riddance!